Skip to main content

 npm install && npm run dev

-This will spin up an example Nextjs app.
-Let's make sure it is running by visiting from your browser http://localhost:3000:
+This will start an example Next.js app.
+Verify that it is running by visiting http://localhost:3000 in your browser:

 note